La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 co'u
 : modal term: the event stops

 This might look like a mind-breaking example.
-Here, a person was able to say _I own something._ But then for every thing the person owned this situation ended.
+Here, a person was able to say _I own something._ But then for everything the person owned, this situation ended.

 Another example: